How Fast Can A Starfish Move

 Anatomy and Locomotion

-To truly understand how fast a starfish can move, we need to delve into their unique anatomy.
+To truly understand how fast a starfish can move, we need to look at their unique anatomy.
 Starfish belong to the phylum Echinodermata, a group characterized by radial symmetry, a water vascular system, and the presence of tube feet.
 The water vascular system is a network of fluid-filled canals that extend throughout the starfish's body.
 This system is crucial for various functions, including respiration, feeding, and, most importantly, locomotion.

 Factors Influencing Speed